 If companies produce durable goods for consumers, these kinds of products are listed as inventory or work in progress (WIP) on the balance sheet.

 Consumer durable goods are similar to company owned durable goods, but extend to a few more practical items.
 Consumer durable goods are purchased and used repeatedly or continuously for an extended period of time.

 Examples of consumer durable goods include:

-Consumer goods are many times separated into two categories: durables and non-durables.
-Durables have an extended product life and are not typically worn out or consumed quickly when you use them.
-Since they're made to last, durable goods are often times more expensive than non-durable goods that have to be purchased repeatedly over a short period of time.
+Consumer goods are split into two categories: durables and non-durable goods.
+Durables have a long product life and are not worn out or consumed quickly.
+Non-durable goods have to be purchased over and over again.